dev-1-lp-dollar/UMIPs/UMIPs/umip-uni-v2-wbtc-eth.md

 | Token1  | 0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2                                                                   |
 | Token1 Decimals  | 18                                                                  |

 1) First, the Uniswap V2 WBTC-ETH contract must be queried to get the total reserve balances in the pool.
 This query can be constructed with the Uniswap V2 subgraph or an Ethereum archive node.
+The block number used should be the closest to and before the timestamp of the price request (similar to UMIP-39).

      Fetching total reserves balances via the [Uniswap V2 subgraph](https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2):